wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Clarified example (dealing with TLDs, and various minor errors).

-Contavalli, et al.       Expires August 27, 2015               [Page 22]

-Internet-Draft        Client Subnet in DNS Requests        February 2015

    o  Referencing RFC5035 instead of RFC1918.

+Contavalli, et al.      Expires September 8, 2015              [Page 22]

+Internet-Draft        Client Subnet in DNS Requests           March 2015

    o  Added a section on probing (and how it should be done) vs.
       whitelisting.